kiranvaidhya/personal-website/content/authors/admin/_index.md

 🛠️ Before pursuing my PhD, I worked for three years at an early-stage startup called Predible (acquired by [**nference**](https://nference.com)), where we developed deep learning algorithms for analyzing wrist x-ray, chest CT, and abdomen CT images.

-💙 In my free time, I enjoy playing outdoor sports, reading books, and occasionally stargazing.
+💙 Outside of work, I enjoy cooking, playing sports, and occasionally stargazing.